lonkaars/avans-dui/doc/dui.md

 change the cart speed or steering direction, both will apply gradually.
 When no commands have been received for more than 2 seconds, the Zumo robot will gradually slow down until it is stopped.
-Exact specifications of commands are provided in the protocol specification document\footnote{dit document bestaat nog niet}.
+Exact specifications of commands are provided in the protocol specification in section
+\ref{niclazumo-communication-protocol}.
 }
 \communicationConclusion